codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 layout: project
 title: prototypical inheritance
 date: 2018-11-19 4:00 -0700
-updated: 2020-08-15 18:33 -0700
+updated: 2021-09-19 11:21 -0700
-meta: What is prototype inheritance in javascript.
-It is an object with methods and properties that are given to non-primitive types.
+meta: prototypical inheritance in JavaScript is an object with methods and properties that are given to non-primitive types.
 pic: images/javascript.png
 imgAlt: the JavaScript logo
 tags: ["javascript"]